Eddie Lacy Rookie Card Checklist and Visual Guide

-Although the 2013 NFL Draft is considered to be a down year for top offensive talent, Eddie Lacy appears to be one of the surest bets.
+Although the 2013 NFL Draft was largely a down year for top offensive talent, Eddie Lacy emerged as one of the strongest players and top running back.
 Lacy is a dynamic runner that attracted the early attention of collectors as a member of the University of Alabama.
-Now that he joins the Green Bay Packers, another popular franchise, and should see a lot of playing time as a rookie, expect his cards to move during the season.
+As a member of the Green Bay Packers, a popular and successful franchise, Eddie Lacy cards are trending upward.

-It seems that the University of Alabama has become starting point for NFL running backs, and Eddie Lacy is the latest player to enter the league with high expectations.
+It seems that the University of Alabama has become a major starting point for NFL running backs, and Eddie Lacy entered the league with high expectations.
 After redshirting as a true Freshman, Lacy shared carries with Mark Ingram and Trent Richardson during his first season.
 He would have to wait two seasons to assume the starting role, but he contributed to the team, even as the backup.
 Lacy was a huge part of the BCS National Championship runs in 2012 and 2013, and he was named to the First Team All-SEC in 2012 and was the Offensive MVP in the 2013 BCS Championship.

 Eddie Lacy Rookie Card Guide

 Please note, this is an ongoing list that will be added to as more 2013 football card sets are released and Eddie Lacy has more rookie cards.

 Despite the unlicensed look, which makes it feel more like an Upper Deck card, this is one of the few Bowman rookie cards that seems to work.
 It helps that the University of Alabama has such a simple uniform, and very little had to be altered.
 Parallels are very plentiful for this early rookie card.

 The black background and glossy finish give this 2013 Bowman Sterling a dynamic look with the bright image of Eddie Lacy as the sole focus.
 Colorful parallels add rarity to this budget option.